 FDA OOPD Pediatric Medical Devices Workshop, September 24, 2012 Meeting Transcript: Improving the Availability of Pediatric Devices (6/28/04)(TXT - 495KB)

 PAC advises and makes recommendations to the FDA Commissioner regarding pediatric research, identification of research priorities, ethics, design, and analysis of clinical trials, adverse event reports and any safety issues that may occur.

 This lists products with associated adverse events that have been reported to the PAC and the committee’s recommendations.

-- Leveraging Existing Clinical Data for Extrapolation to Pediatric Uses of Medical Devices: Draft Guidance for Industry and FDA Staff (May 2015) (PDF - 1.1MB)
+- Leveraging Existing Clinical Data for Extrapolation to Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff (June 2016) (PDF - 367KB)